 - 3% – Would put their children up for adoption.

-This poll revealed that two-thirds (66%) agreed to at least one of these, and some to several (James Patterson and Peter Kim, The Day America Told the Truth, 1991).
+Obviously, the results are extremely concerning.
+Overall, out of everyone polled, two-thirds were willing to do at least one of these (James Patterson and Peter Kim, The Day America Told the Truth, 1991).
 With the exception of “giving up American citizenship,” every single one of these is wrong.
-This poll gives us a very cold look at people’s hearts.
+This poll gives us a sad look at people’s hearts.

-I tried to tell myself that this mostly applies to non-Christians, but I think we all know better.
-Christian people are influenced by money just as much as everyone else.
-So we must ask again, what are you willing to do for $10,000,000?
-Are any sins on that list?
-If so, I hope we will take a closer look at our lives and our hearts.
-Are they really in the right place?
+Without putting up our guard, Christian people are influenced by money just as much as everyone else.
+So we must ask ourselves again, what are we willing to do for $10,000,000?
+Would any sins make the list?
+If so, I hope we will take a closer look at our hearts.

 Jesus said, “For what will it profit a man if he gains the whole world and forfeits his soul?
 Or what will a man give in exchange for his soul?”
 (Matthew 16:26).